zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 ## 2.2

+### Additions
+- SOGPF 1.3 update support

 ### Changes
-- 3.3.2 Community Version integration - PATCOM AI integration, AA/AT missile specialists, many improvements and fixes of various gameplay systems
+- 3.3 Community Version integration - PATCOM AI integration, AA/AT missile specialists, many improvements and fixes of various gameplay systems
 - Undercover balance pass - removed concept of civilian backpacks as there was no clear indication about backpack type and undercover system interaction, removed backpack undercover checks, wearning military clothes while in being in vehicle allows you to go undercover but the enemy can still detect player if he's close enough (100 meters for day and 50 meters for night) to him
 - Moved rebel Apex 4WD vehicles from Vehicle Black Market to general vehicle pool, they're accessible when Apex DLC is enabled
 - Ability to override AA/AT specialist loadouts via Rebel Loadouts feature